 While we’re talking about SEO professionals.
 There are many fake experts in marketing, who just robbed your money and go away without providing any results.
 You might face a scam like this if you ever hired some un-professional SEO agency.

 Seedx.us is a Los Angeles Digital Marketing Agency that provides all digital marketing services at affordable prices and guaranteed results.
 NO SCAM.

 One small policy change, a change in what influences ranking or one of a million other things can all have an impact on your traffic.
 It is a good idea to remain privy to these updates and stay up to date on the various developments in the world of SEO.
 You should try to identify what the update changed, if anything new is being penalized and how to ensure you abide by the new rules or algorithm.

 Every now and then Google (either the algorithm or a human reviewer) may penalize a site.
 This could be for the site being deceptive, spamming links or keywords or simply breaking the guidelines in some other way.
 Even something like unnatural links to your site can lead to penalties.

 If you are penalized, it is best to get rid of whatever caused the issue and ensure it never happens again.
 Also, be aware that being hacked can often lead to penalization as well.
 Once your site is cleaned up, you should begin to experience some traffic growth as long as you remain consistent and don’t go back to old habits.

-Hacking is very common nowadays, especially websites using WordPress CMS are prone to get hacked if they are not hosted on a reliable web hosting server.
+Hacking is very common nowadays, especially websites using WordPress CMS are prone to get hacked if they are not hosted on a Best UK web hosting server.
 Web hosting not only plays a vital role in your website loading speed but it also contributes to the overall security of your website.

 If your website is hacked, Google will immediately deindex it from SERP.
 It will also label your website with the tag “this website is hacked”.
 Always choose your web hosting wisely.
 You can also check the top 10 web hosting providers and pick one which suits your needs.